Daily Jobs › Project Management

 root cause analysis

 The first step in any problem-solving process is to identify the problem.
 It’s a daunting but necessary step that cannot be bypassed even if you don’t know how to solve the problem itself.
-One of the most effective ways to identify the problem is to conduct a root cause analysis.
+One of the most effective ways to identify the problem is to conduct a root cause analysis (which can be enhanced with tools like ClickUp time tracking).
 But what is a root cause analysis, exactly?
 In this article, we cover everything from root cause analysis and its approaches to how to conduct a root cause investigation effectively.

 When faced with a problem, it can be tempting to only fix the immediate issue and move on as quickly as possible.
 But if you want to get to the bottom of things and avoid future problems, you need to conduct a root cause analysis.
 To even begin to understand the process, we first need to define root cause analysis.